-The ECC has also strengthened its digital online presence by continuosly uploading relevant contents and materials in the Facebook page and Youtube channel.
-Records show that in 2016, the ECC FB page has only 1,758 likes and followers, but with the online campaigns and activities the ECC regularly executes, ECC's FB page now has almost 361,000 likes and followers and counting.
+The ECC has also strengthened its digital online presence by continuously uploading relevant contents and materials on its Facebook page and Youtube channel.
+Records show that in 2016, the ECC Facebook page has only 1,758 likes and followers, but with the online campaigns and activities the ECC regularly executes, ECC's FB page now has almost 500, 000 likes and followers and counting.

-The ECC also implemented a nationwide cinema ads campaign and an online lecture series in 2019 and now ready set to execute its SMS textblast program, TV ads, radio ads, radio program and jeepney topper ads in the first quarter of 2020.
+The ECC also implemented a nationwide cinema ads campaign and an online lecture series in 2019 and is now set to execute its SMS textblast program, TV ads, radio ads, radio program and jeepney topper ads in the first quarter of 2020.